numsim-group/klimakoffer/website/milestone1/milestone1_mesh.md

 ![](/assets/milestone1/ICONgrid.png)
 * **Source**: Conway dcccD.
 [Wikipedia](https://commons.wikimedia.org/wiki/File:Conway_dcccD.png) ([User:Tomruen](https://commons.wikimedia.org/wiki/User:Tomruen)), [CC-BY-SA-4.0](https://creativecommons.org/licenses/by-sa/4.0/).

 Although we have identified some issues with grids that are regular in latitude/colatitude and longitude, we have decided to use this type of grid in our model.
 Despite its limitations, it is the simplest grid to construct and work with.
-To address the singularities at the poles, we will develop and implement a special fix in the numerical method [milestone 5](../../milestone5/milestone5_spatial_discretization/#a_solution_to_the_pole_problem).
+To address the singularities at the poles, we will develop and implement a special fix in the numerical method in [milestone 5](../../milestone5/milestone5_spatial_discretization/#a_solution_to_the_pole_problem).

 The grid that we use in this course is illustrated below: